zubinchopra/portaldocs/portal-sdk/generated/top-extensions-localization-globalization.md

 ```

-<a name="localization-localizing-build-formatting-strings-according-to-locale"></a>
+<a name="localization-and-globalization-overview-language-and-locale-parameters-formatting-strings-according-to-locale"></a>
 #### Formatting strings according to locale

-The [Azure Portal Globalization API Formatters](portalfx-localization-globalization.md) enables you to easily format numbers, currencies, and dates for different cultures in JavaScript.
+The Azure Portal Globalization API Formatters enable an extension to easily format numbers, currencies, and dates for different cultures.

-This is exposed publically through the module "MsPortalFx/Globalization"
+This is exposed publicly by using the module `MsPortalFx/Globalization`.

 ```ts